 Speedometer Pickups

-The speedometer pickups are located on each side of the boat at the bottom of the transom.
-The pressure applied to these pickups determines the measured speed of the boat.
+Your boat is equipped with two venturi type speedometer pitot pickups located on each side of the boat at the bottom of the transom.
+The water pressure applied to these pickups determines the measured speed of the boat.